Grill Cleaning and Maintenance: The Best Guide

 If you’re using a charcoal grill, sweep the ashes and remove the remaining coals then scrape it well to get rid of the food grease then wipe with a wet damp cloth.
-If you have an electrical or a gas grill, remove the tray underneath the grilling grates.
+If you have a gas, propane grill or an electric grill, remove the tray underneath the grilling grates.
 Scrape well and wash.

 Maintaining the grill

 1- Check it regularly

 This applies mainly to the gas grill; check the gas line to make sure that there is no leakage.
 Then turn the fire on to check that the burner tubes aren’t blocked.

 2- Cover your grill